secretstartups/handbook/support/workflows/internal_requests.html.md

 ## Inactive Namespace Request

-GitLab team members can create this request for their own use.
+GitLab Team Members can no longer submit inactive namespace / namesquatting requests for their own use.
+See: [support-team-meta#5170](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/5170)

 Customers can submit a support ticket.
 See [Name Squatting Policy](namesquatting_policy.html).

 ## Contact Request